Vyral/base-template/_posts/2023-01-01-2023-real-estate-market-outlook-and-what-it-means-for-you.md

 Both demand and price appreciation have tapered, as the primary challenge for homebuyers has shifted from availability to affordability.
 And although this higher-mortgage rate environment has been a painful adjustment for many buyers and sellers, it should ultimately lead to a more stable and balanced real estate market.

 So what can we expect in 2023?
 Will mortgage rates continue to climb?
 Could home prices come crashing down?
-While this is one of the more challenging real estate periods to forecast, here’s what several industry experts predict will happen to the U.S. housing market in the coming year.<br>
+While this is one of the more challenging real estate periods to forecast, here’s what several industry experts predict will happen to the U.S. housing market in the coming year.

 **MORTGAGE RATES WILL FLUCTUATE LESS**